tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 7. `top -d DELAYTIME` -> set the delay (interval) time
 8. `umask OCTALNOTATIONS` -> umask only accepts octal notation
 9. `rmdir -p test/file` -> Removes all the parents of the basedir file, so in this case the dir test will also be removed
+10. `find -xdev` -> only search the local filesystem

 #dependencies